50 Interesting & Fun Facts About Kentucky State to Discover

 Several people on horseback in a race

-The Kentucky Derby is an annual sporting event in Kentucky
+The Kentucky Derby is an annual and very profitable sporting event in Kentucky

-The Kentucky Derby may just take up one weekend a year, but it's one of the most profitable annual sporting events.
+The Kentucky Derby may take up one weekend yearly, but it's one of the most profitable annual sporting events.
 As a horse race, it generates millions in revenue from multiple sources.
+It's hosted in Louisville, and the event is so popular and well-known that the Louisville nickname of Derby City was created.

-Bets, increased tourism, and the economics that come along with buying and selling prized horses all work together to bring the state $400 million on average.
+Bets, increased tourism, and the economics that come along with buying and selling prized horses all work together to bring the state $400 million on average in revenue.
 That not only makes it the biggest sporting event in the state but also a driving force in its overall economy.

 In Summary

-However, don't think you've learned everything about this great American state.
-These 50 facts barely scratch the surface.
+However, don't think you've learned everything there is to know about this great American state just yet.
+These 50 facts barely scratched the surface.
 There's plenty more to learn.
-Hopefully, this list has given you some inspiration to do some Kentucky research for yourself!
+Hopefully, this list has inspired you to do some research on Kentucky for yourself!

 Give us feedback about this article